memfault/interrupt/_drafts/trice.md

 To achieve this, an automatic pre-compile step is triggered by executing a `trice update` command on the PC.
 The **trice** tool then parses the source tree for macros like `TRICE( "msg: %d Kelvin\n", k );` and patches them to `TRICE( Id(12345), "msg: %d Kelvin\n", k );`, where `12345` is a generated 16-bit identifier copied into a [**T**rice **I**D **L**ist](https://github.com/rokath/trice/tree/master/til.json).
 During compilation than, the `TRICE` macro is translated to the `12345` ID and the optional parameter values.
 The format string is ignored by the compiler.

-The target code is [project-specific](https://github.com/rokath/trice/tree/master/test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) and configurable.
+The target code is [project-specific](https://github.com/rokath/trice/tree/master/test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) and can be configured by modifying this header file.
 In **immediate mode**, the stack is used as the *Trice* buffer and the TRICE macro execution includes the quick [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding and the data transfer.
 This more straightforward, but slower architecture, can be interesting for many cases because it is anyway much faster than printf-like functions calls.
 In **deferred mode**, a service swaps the *Trice* double buffer periodically, encodes it according to COBS, and the background transfer is triggered.

 During runtime, the PC **trice** tool receives everything that happened in the last ~100ms as a COBS packet from the UART port.
 The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *`msg: %d Kelvin\n`* and also the bit width information.
 Now the **trice** tool can write the target timestamp, set the message color, and execute `printf("%d Kelvin\n", 0x0000000e);`